bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 Now that all is at hands, let's see what you can do with our API.

-## Creating a code signing file

-**Request a pre-signed AWS URL** from Bitrise.

-{% include message_box.html type="note" title="Interactive cURL call configurator" content="
-You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app’s [bitrise.io](https://www.bitrise.io/) page and switching to `Advanced` mode in the popup.
+{% include message_box.html type="note" title="Interactive cURL call configurator" content=" You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app’s [bitrise.io](https://www.bitrise.io/) page and switching to `Advanced` mode in the popup.
 At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.

 **Note that this call uses the deprecated** `app.bitrise.io` **URL and the app’s build trigger token, as opposed to the personal access token shown in the examples in this guide.
 All other parameters, however, work the same way.**"%}

-You can create a new provisioning profile object with a simple `curl` request.
-This is the first phase of the provisioning profile upload process: by calling this endpoint a new provisioning profile object is created and its slug and a presigned upload URL will be retrieved.
-Required parameters are the app slug and provisioning profile name.
-Build certificate > presigned url as well?
+## Creating & uploading a code signing file

+You can add a new code signing file to an application of your choice.
+This is the first step of uploading any code signing files to a storage place.
+The required parameters for this method is the app slug and the name of the code signing file.
+If you call the relevant [Bitrise API endpoint](https://api-docs.bitrise.io/) with the specified parameters, a new code signing file object gets created.

 Example `curl` request:

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles' -d '{"upload_file_name":"sample.provisionprofile","upload_file_size":2047}'

+As you can see from the example response below, the file name, its size, slug and pre-signed upload url are retrieved (along with some attributes that you can modify).
+This pre-signed upload url is a temporary link which you will use to upload the code signing file to its destination.

-Where the example response is:
+Example response is:

     {
       "data":{